manidarla/GIXDemo/README.md

 create a new conda environment called GIX514Assignment that includes numpy 1.19.2

-(conda create --name GIX514Assignment python=3.8 numpy=1.19.2)
+'conda create --name GIX514Assignment python=3.8 numpy=1.19.2'

+To test this, first make sure you are in the conda base environment or not in conda at all.  if you're not there already, you can get there with

+'conda activate base' (to get to your base environment) or
+'conda deactivate' (to get out of conda environment entirely.  you may have to do this multiple times)

-To test this, open python and note the current version.  and the version of the numpy library.
+start python and note the current version.  and the version of the numpy library.
 On my computer for example...

+'''
 Python 2.7.18 (default, Nov 13 2021, 06:17:34)
 [GCC Apple LLVM 13.0.0 (clang-1300.0.29.10) [+internal-os, ptrauth-isa=deployme on darwin
 Type "help", "copyright", "credits" or "license" for more information.